It’s lights out, and away we go! 🚦🚦🚦🚦🚦🏎️🏎️🏎️

 It’s great for a morning stroll if you happen to be awake early.
 The gardens are free, but there is a paid section called National Orchid Gardens which houses 1000 orchid species.

-And that’s all I know about visiting Singapore for F1.
+And that’s all my tips about visiting Singapore during F1 week.
 I hope that was useful for you, and as always please feel free to leave a comment below

 Until next time! 🏎️ 🏁